crillab/rubens/README.md

 * each name must be unique for a given interface.

 Some other capabilities are provided (family names, collection of checkers, ...).
 See javadoc for more information.

+## License

+RUBENS is developed at CRIL (Centre de Recherche en Informatique de Lens) as a part of other projects.
+It is made available under the terms of the GNU GPLv3 license.